muhark/dpir-intro-python/Week2/lecture.md

 ## On-disk Formats

-There are a number of data storage formats that you should be aware of:

 | Format    | Structure | Built-in Types | Human-Readable |   Compatibility    |
 |:--------- |:---------:|:--------------:|:--------------:|:------------------:|
 | `csv`     |    Tab    |       No       |      Yes       |        Any         |